-With 129 votes, the ‘ayes’ had it in the Commons this morning.
+With 129 votes, the ‘ayes’ had it in the Commons in London this morning.
 Angus MacNeil’s Family Reunion bill has been passed to the next stage of the process of being written into law.
 The bill would see an expansion of the word ‘family’ in refugee family reunion cases.
 This would allow children under 18 claiming asylum to sponsor their parents to immigrate to the UK.
 It would also mean adult children or elderly parents of refugees could come to join their families as well.

 The reading was quickly passed into a debate after a detailed, empathetic speech from MacNeil.
 He shared a story of an Eritrean refugee in Canterbury who was an apprentice welder.
 He also noted that welders are in shortage in the UK.
 Many MPs on both sides stood to provide other personal stories from their constituencies.
 Reports were given of child refugees struggling and the widespread support by communities across the UK.

 The discussion lasted three and a half hours as MPs showed their support or raised their concerns before coming to a close.
 Notable comments include Conservative MP Anna Soubry, a co-sponsor of the bill who urged the house to vote with empathy for the people who were ‘fleeing war, persecution, terror on a scale beyond any of us could ever imagine’.
 Chris Law of the SNP also stated, ‘the overwhelming evidence finds that reuniting refugee families gives them the best chance of living settled and fulfilling lives’.

 This bill was written with advice from five major refugee charities; Amnesty International; Refugee Council; Red Cross; Oxfam; and UNHCR.
 They have all been backing this bill in the run-up to its second reading and will now be preparing for the next stage.